LukeShortCloud/rootpages/src/commands/package_managers.rst

 dnf
 ~~~

-Danified YUM (DNF) is the default package manager for Fedora >= 22.
+Dandified YUM (DNF) is the default package manager for Fedora >= 22.
 It is designed to use RPM package repositories, be faster than YUM, and rely on Python 3.

 .. csv-table::
    :header: Usage, Explanation